GENITAL HSV INFECTION IN CHILDHOOD

 Pre-adolescent children

-If an obvious source of the infection cannot be identified, then sexual transmission should be considered.
-The diagnosis must be confirmed by HSV PCR testing with typing of the herpes virus.
-The presence of HSV-1 does not rule out sexual transmission, but a non-sexual route of transmission should be carefully sought, especially if there are no other pointers to suggest sexual abuse.
-The presence of HSV-2 in the genital area does not automatically imply sexual contact, but does mean that sexual abuse, as a cause of the infection, must be seriously considered.
-In a recent local review of 2,162 children who had an examination in the context of allegations of sexual abuse, eight of the 1,909 children who underwent laboratory screening for sexually transmitted infections were positive for HSV and a sexual transmission was thought likely for six of these children.(103)
+A diagnosis of HSV infection must be confirmed by HSV PCR testing, including HSV typing.
+The presence of HSV-1 does not rule out sexual transmission, and the presence of HSV-2 in the genital area does not automatically imply sexual contact.
+However, the latter does mean that sexual abuse must be seriously considered as a cause of the infection.
+In an Auckland-based review of 2,162 children and adolescent who were examined in the context of sexual abuse allegations, eight of the 1,909 children who underwent laboratory screening for sexually transmitted infections were positive for HSV, and sexual transmission was thought to be likely for six of these children.(3)

 Adolescents